Corporate Governance

 Board members, as individuals, promote the work, services and mission of LCSS to the community in alignment with LCSS’s vision.
 The specific roles and responsibilities of the Office Bearers of LCSS Board, including the Chairman, Vice Chairman, Honorary Secretary and Honorary Treasurer are listed in the Constitution of LCSS.
 None of the members are remunerated and they render their services on a voluntary basis.
 None of the Board members hold staff appointments.

-The Board has met four times in FY22/23.
+The Board has met four times in FY23/24.

 Board Selection, Recruitment & Succession

-A good board consists of individuals who can contribute critically needed skills, experience, time, and other resources to the organisation.
-Henceforth, the Board proactively plans for the development, succession, and diversity in the composition of the Board.
-It has a well-conceived plan to identify and recruit the most suitable people to serve on the board.
-LCSS Board has an appropriate mix of core competencies and collective expertise among its Board members.
+A good board consists of individuals who can contribute the needed resources the organisation needs such as the required expertise, skills, experience and time.
+Henceforth, the Board proactively plans and conducts reviews for the development, succession, renewal, and diversity in the composition of the Board.
+LCSS Board has an appropriate mix of core competencies and collective expertise among its members.
+This is so that the Board is ensured to possess the necessary knowledge and objective judgment to meet its responsibilities.

 Board Selection and Recruitment

-In selecting a suitable candidate to serve as Board member, nomination for the prospective individual is put forth by Board members to the Nomination Committee.
-The Nomination Committee assesses the candidate with reference to an LCSS selection criteria list.
+In selecting a suitable candidate to serve as Board member, nomination for the prospective individual is put forth by Board members to the Nomination Committee for consideration to join the board or sub-committee(s).
+The Nomination Committee assesses the potential candidate with reference to a criteria selection list.
 Skillsets and experience useful and related to LCSS’s services and operation and how the individual can contribute to the diversity of the Board are carefully considered.
-The Nominating Committee then recommends to the Board in approving the selected candidate for nomination and appointment.
+The Nomination Committee then recommends to the Board in approving the selected candidate for nomination and appointment.

 Board re-nomination and re-appointment